mowemcfc/discRSS/README.md

   - [ ] backend handler
 - [ ] remove timestamp from frontend
 - [ ] fix deploy to accomodate new folder structure
+- [ ] change User.FeedList from DDB array to Map

 ### Backlog